CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/Transcribe/README.md

-Demo the Language / Voice / Gender change in the application using the property.
+Demo the Language / Voice / Gender change in the application using the Settings/application modifier.